lhbizzi/2DayEvangelize/README.md

 - Addition of an AI, which generates images, based on the text of the Gospel.
 - Addition of differents windows, with different content.
 For example, a canvas of the saint of the day.
+- Make a background that change the color, based on the Liturgic Color of the day.

 ## How to Run the Project